PicoScope 7 Software

 Most measurement problems and errors with thermocouples are due to a lack of understanding of how thermocouples work.
 Listed below are some of the more common problems and pitfalls to be aware of.

 Many measurement errors are caused by unintentional thermocouple junctions.
-Remember that any junction of two different metals will cause a junction.
-If you need to increase the length of the leads from your thermocouple, you must use the correct type of thermocouple extension wire (e.g. type K for type K thermocouples).
+Remember that any connection of two different metals will create a junction.
+If you need to extend the leads from your thermocouple, you must use the correct type of thermocouple extension wire (e.g. type K for type K thermocouples).
 Using any other type of wire will introduce a thermocouple junction.
 Any connectors used must be made of the correct thermocouple material and correct polarity must be observed.

 To minimize thermal shunting and improve response times, thermocouples are made of thin wire (in the case of platinum types cost is also a consideration).
 This can cause the thermocouple to have a high resistance which can make it sensitive to noise and can also cause errors due to the input impedance of the measuring instrument.
 A typical exposed junction thermocouple with 32 AWG wire (0.25 mm diameter) will have a resistance of about 15 ohms / meter.
 The Pico TC-08 has an input impedance of 2 MΩ so will have an error of less than 0.01% for 12 meters of such cable.
 If thermocouples with thin leads or long cables are needed, it is worth keeping the thermocouple leads short and then using thermocouple extension wire (which is much thicker, so has a lower resistance) to run between the thermocouple and measuring instrument.
 It is always a good precaution to measure the resistance of your thermocouple before use.

 This is the result of unintentionally altering the makeup of thermocouple wire.
 The usual cause is the diffusion of atmospheric particles into the metal at the extremes of operating temperature.
 Another cause is impurities and chemicals from the insulation diffusing into the thermocouple wire.
 If operating at high temperatures, check the specifications of the probe insulation.